FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Adjourned Special Meeting of Metropolitan District of Limerick - 18th October 2021.md

 and more focus on rebuilding communities;

- All Regeneration Areas should be treated the same and have the same level of focus and--- 2
+ All Regeneration Areas should be treated the same and have the same level of focus and
+---
+2

 resources applied to them;